Alonso S. Perales

-Alonso S. Perales (October 17, 1898 – May 9, 1960) was a Mexican American lawyer, diplomat, and civil rights activist based in Texas.
-He was a founder of the League of United Latin American Citizens (LULAC) and served as the second president, helping write its constitution.
-Perales also served as a diplomat in the Eisenhower administration.
+Alonso S. Perales (October 17, 1898 – May 9, 1960) was an American lawyer, diplomat, and civil rights activist based in Texas.
+He was the intellectual architect of the League of United Latin American Citizens (LULAC) though he served as the second president, helping write its constitution.
+Perales also served as a US diplomat in thirteen missions in Latin America in the 1920s..